GridProtectionAlliance/gsf/Source/Libraries/TimeSeriesPlatformLibrary/README.txt

-This file is intended to help developers build the TSF Platform Library on Linux platforms.
+This file is intended to help developers build the Time Series Platform Library on Linux platforms.
 Similar instructions may apply to other platforms.

 1. Dependencies
 ---------------
-The TSF Platform Library depends on the following libraries in order to build.
+The Time Series Platform Library depends on the following libraries in order to build.
 Earlier versions of the libraries listed may not work properly.

 CMake v2.8 (http://www.cmake.org/)